SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    empty string which is returned if the field is present but has no value.
 If there are duplicate fields then a string list is returned, each element of which corresponds to a field.

+.. extractor:: proxy-req-url
+   :result: string

+   The URL in the proxy request.
+Note this may or may not include the scheme and host, depending on the original user agent request.

+.. extractor:: proxy-req-field
+   :result: NULL, string, string list
+   :arg: name

+   The value of a field in the proxy request.
+This requires a field name as a argument.
+To get the value of the "Host" field the extractor would be "proxy-req-field<Host>".
+The field name is case insensitive.

+   If the field is not present, the ``NULL`` value is returned.
+Note this is distinct from the empty string which is returned if the field is present but has no value.
+If there are duplicate fields then a string list is returned, each element of which corresponds to a field.

 .. extractor:: inbound-addr-remote
    :result: IP address